MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     ```

-    To ensure that Git is configured to use your name and email address, update the following commands with your information, and then run the commands:
+- To ensure that Git is configured to use your name and email address:

+    Update the following commands with your information, and then run the commands:

     ```bash